Freelancing in IT: the keys to getting started successfully

 Choose the right status for your activity

-Establish your pricing and anticipate your salary
+Establish your rates and anticipate your salary

-Find assignments and develop your reputation
+Find missions and develop your reputation

 Key elements Practical advice